 Trust The Bruner Law Firm to handle your case with care and determination.
 Call (850) 243-2222 now or complete our contact form for a free consultation.

-A medical malpractice incident is more than a poor outcome after treatment or a mistake a doctor or healthcare provider made.
-To win a medical malpractice claim, you must show that your doctor or other healthcare provider failed to meet the appropriate medical standard of care.
+In Florida, medical malpractice is defined as the failure of a healthcare professional to provide the standard of care expected in a given situation, resulting in injury to a patient.
+To win a medical malpractice claim in Florida, you must show that your doctor or other healthcare provider failed to meet the appropriate medical standard of care.
 Your evidence must prove that their actions do not align with what another healthcare provider with similar training and experience would have done in the same situation.

 Steps in a Florida Medical Malpractice Claim

-• Consult an Attorney: The first step is to consult a medical malpractice lawyer who can evaluate your case and determine whether you have a valid claim.
+- Consult an Attorney: The first step is to consult a medical malpractice lawyer who can evaluate your case and determine whether you have a valid claim.

-• Obtain a Medical Affidavit of Merit: Before filing a lawsuit, your attorney must obtain an affidavit from a qualified medical professional.
+- Obtain a Medical Affidavit of Merit: Before filing a lawsuit, your attorney must obtain an affidavit from a qualified medical professional.
 This affidavit confirms that your injuries or illness are related to a medical error.

-• Notify the Defendant: Once obtaining the medical affidavit, your attorney must notify the healthcare provider or entity of your intent to file a lawsuit.
+- Notify the Defendant: Once obtaining the medical affidavit, your attorney must notify the healthcare provider or entity of your intent to file a lawsuit.
 This notification must include the medical affidavit.

-• Pre-Suit Investigation Period: After receiving the notice, the defendant has 90 days to respond.
+- Pre-Suit Investigation Period: After receiving the notice, the defendant has 90 days to respond.
 During this time, they can collect evidence, review your medical records, and conduct their own investigation.

-• Defendant’s Response: At the end of the 90 days, the defendant can either reject the claim, offer to settle, or request arbitration.
+- Defendant’s Response: At the end of the 90 days, the defendant can either reject the claim, offer to settle, or request arbitration.
 If the defendant rejects the claim or settlement negotiations fail, you can file a lawsuit.

-• Filing the Lawsuit: If you meet the pre-suit requirements and don’t get a fair settlement offer, your attorney will file a formal complaint in court to initiate the lawsuit.
+- Filing the Lawsuit: If you meet the pre-suit requirements and don’t get a fair settlement offer, your attorney will file a formal complaint in court to initiate the lawsuit.

-• Discovery Process: During this stage of the litigation, both parties exchange information and gather evidence to build their cases.
+- Discovery Process: During this stage of the litigation, both parties exchange information and gather evidence to build their cases.
 Information can be obtained through depositions, interrogatories, and requests for documents.

-• Negotiation and Settlement: Throughout the process, your attorney may negotiate with the defendant’s legal team to reach a settlement.
+- Negotiation and Settlement: Throughout the process, your attorney may negotiate with the defendant’s legal team to reach a settlement.
 Many cases conclude this way without a trial.

-• Trial: If a settlement isn’t reached, the case goes to trial.
+- Trial: If a settlement isn’t reached, the case goes to trial.
 Both sides present their evidence and arguments, and a judge or jury decides the case.

 Florida Medical Malpractice Claim FAQs